dskline/dskline-blog/content/posts/2020-07-02-managed-notifications-with-expo-38.md

 ---
 [Expo version 38](https://blog.expo.io/expo-sdk-38-is-now-available-ab6cd30ca2ee) was just released this month, and among the new features was a revamp of the Notifications API to support managed workflows.
 It's now easier than ever to create a simple mobile app that can schedule notifications and perform an action when those notifications are dismissed.

-In this post, I'm going to create a mobile app that will remind me to turn off the lights every night at 10:00pm.
-When I click on it, it will make an API call on my home network to have my lights turned off.
+In this post, I'm going to create a mobile app that will remind me to turn off the lights every night and have it do so when the notification is dismissed.

 > How many app notifications does it take to turn off a lightbulb?
 >